Hausdorff measure and Fourier dimensions of limsup sets arising in weighted and multiplicative Diophantine approximation: Introduction

 where $\|\cdot\|$ denotes the distance of a point in $\R$ to the nearest integer and i.m. stands for `{\em infinitely many}'.
 Here, $\bx=(\bx_1,\dots,\bx_m)$ and $\bq$ are regarded as an $n\times m$ matrix and a row vector, respectively.
 Throughout, the symbols $\ll$ and $\gg$ will be used to indicate an inequality with an unspecified positive multiplicative constant.
 By $a\asymp b$ we mean $a\ll b$ and $b\ll a$.

-The modern study of the metric properties (in terms of Lebesgue measure and Hausdorff dimension/measure) of $W(n,m;\Psi)$ was initiated by Khintchine \cite{Kh24} and Jarn\'ik \cite{Jarnik31}, who established elegant criteria, respectively, for determining the Lebesgue and Hausdorff measures of $W(1,1;\psi)$ under a reasonable monotonic assumption on $\psi$.
+The modern study of the metric properties (in terms of Lebesgue measure and Hausdorff dimension/measure) of the sets $W(n,m;\Psi)$ was initiated by Khintchine \cite{Kh24} and Jarn\'ik \cite{Jarnik31}, who established elegant criteria, respectively, for determining the Lebesgue and Hausdorff measures of $W(1,1;\psi)$ under a reasonable monotonic assumption on $\psi$.
 The connection between the Fourier dimension and the metric Diophantine approximation emerged from the seminal work of Kaufman \cite{Ka81}, in which he provided the first explicit example of a set, namely $W(1,1;q\mapsto q^{-\tau})$ with $\tau>1$, whose Fourier and Hausdorff dimensions are the same.
 This paper mainly concerns the Lebesgue/Hausdorff measures and Fourier dimensions of $W(n,m;\Psi)$ and $\cm^\times(n,m;\psi)$.
 Although these two problems are closely related, they stem from distinct motivations.
-Consequently, we will provide the relevant background and present our corresponding results in the next two subsections.
+Therefore, we will introduce the relevant background and present the corresponding results separately in the following two subsections.